-6.01 These increases shall be "across the board" so that employees paid above scale will receive the wage increases.
-The exceptions to this rules are: (a) employees being paid an over scale rate due to an increase in the Washington State minimum wage; (b) employees who have transferred into another classification and have had their wage rate frozen at an above scale level; and (c) any Safeway Seafood Managers (see Letter of Understanding #13).
+6.01 Increases are "across the board" so that employees paid above scale will receive the wage increases.
+The exceptions to this rule are: (a) employees being paid an over scale rate due to an increase in the Washington State minimum wage; (b) employees who have transferred into another classification and have had their wage rate frozen at an above scale level

-In no event shall any wage classification be less than ten cents $(10\phi)$ per hour above the then current Washington State minimum wage.
-Each rate will be at least ten cents $(10\phi)$ per hour higher than the previous rate in the progression schedule.
+In no event shall any wage classification be less than ten cents (10¢) per hour above the then current Washington State minimum wage.
+Each rate will be at least ten cents (10¢) per hour higher than the previous rate in the progression schedule.